carlobaldassi/TextWrap.jl/docs/src/index.md

 It's very similar to Python's textwrap module, but the interface is slightly different.

-## Installation
+### Installation and usage

-To install the module, use Julia's package manager:
+To install the module, use Julia's package manager: start pkg mode by pressing `]` and then enter:

 ```
-julia> Pkg.add("TextWrap")
+(v1.3) pkg> add TextWrap
 ```

 Dependencies will be installed automatically.

-## Usage

-The module is loaded like any other Julia module:
+The module can then be loaded like any other Julia module:

 ```
 julia> using TextWrap